UNIT-Electronics/DualMCU/README.md

 <a href="https://github.com/UNIT-Electronics/DualMCU/tree/main/Examples">
 C++ & Micropython Examples files for the UNIT DualMCU.</a>

-For more details, check out the product pages at
+For more details, check out the product pages at<br/>
 * https://uelectronics.com/

 ### Description